-The Company and the Investment Manager actively put quality assurance into practice.
+The Company and the Investment Manager have incorporated quality assurance into practice.
 Comprehensive due diligence review, business prospects analysis and ESG risk assessments are conducted by the Investment Manager before taking investment targets into consideration and adding them to the Company's portfolio.
-By doing so, it is believed that the investment quality is assured and values are brought to our investors and shareholders.
+Thus, it is believed that the investment quality will be guaranteed, and values are brought to our investors and shareholders.